Rear & Side Extensions – Perne Road, Cambridge

 - Residential

-The practice was approached by the new owner to review how best to adapt their new home with a very detailed set of requirements.
+We were approached by the new owner to review how best to adapt their home with a very detailed set of requirements.

-Therein the roof is of typical red plain tiles with matching red ridge-tiles, which are of a complimentary red to that of the brickwork to the lower half, quoining and string course below.
+The roof is of typical red plain tiles with matching red ridge-tiles.
+These complement the red used in the brickwork to the lower half, and the quoining and string course below.

-The upper part of the dwelling is mostly painted pebble-dash punctuated by aforesaid flush brick quoins, whereas the lower half is mostly Flemish bonded brickwork with the exception being the lower section of the bow window, which to achieve such a radius, is formed exclusively using header courses.
-And the brickwork is penny rolled in a light white mortar, presumably lime to provide good contrast against the red.
+The upper part of the house is mostly painted pebble-dash punctuated by flush brick quoins.
+The lower half is mostly Flemish bonded brickwork with the exception being the lower section of the bow window, which to achieve such a radius, is formed exclusively using header courses.
+Further, the brickwork is penny rolled in a light white mortar, presumably lime to provide good contrast against the red.

 The challenge was to develop a proposal that will sit comfortably with the original whilst being unique for the client.
 The design included three elements – side two storey extension, rear single storey extension, and a dormer loft conversion.
 The planning permission was granted in March 2022 and we have been working with the clients to take this forward to construction.